Chu Li-ching infant trafficking case: Arrests and legal proceedings

 On April 22, 1982, Taiwanese police arrested Chu Li-ching and 42 others suspected of involvement in the trafficking ring.
 The group was charged with multiple offenses, including forgery, interference with family relations, fraud, and illegal adoption practices.

 In June 1982, Chu Li-ching and another main culprit, Jin Shu-hua (金淑華), were sentenced to life imprisonment for the crime of abduction under the Criminal Code, while Cheng Jung (鄭絨) received a 12-year sentence.
 However, in 1984, the second trial reduced the sentence of Chu Li-ching to six years for document forgery, Jin Shu-hua to five years, and Cheng Jung to three years and six months.
 The judge reduced their sentence based on the fact that most of the babies were voluntarily given or exchanged for compensation by their biological parents.

 Suspected victims

-Since 1998, dozens of suspected victims have arrived at Taiwan, attempting to reconnect with their birth parents, including people from Sweden, Australia, and Finland.
+Since 1998, dozens of suspected victims have arrived at Taiwan, attempting to reconnect with their birth parents, including people from Sweden, Australia, USA and Finland.
 However, very few have succeeded.

+In 1998, the Australian 60 Minutes news show did a story involving Kartya Wunderle with significant media impact in Taiwan.
+36 mothers came forward from the media story in hopes of being her mother.

+In September 1998, Aimee Butler (Australian) was taken by her adopted parents to meet her real mother.
+Yen Kan, the birth mother, had spent years trying to trace her daughter.

+In 1999, Lucy Gill (Australian) and Hanna Anderson (Sweden) performed searches.

+In March 2017, Kimbra Smith (Australian) went with ISS Australia to meet with the National Police Agency, Social and Family Affairs Administration (which is part of the Ministry of Health and Welfare who were the central authority for intercountry adoption in Taiwan) and the Child and Juvenile Adoption Centre at the Australian Embassy in Taipei with suppoprt from the Australian Department of Social Services and Department for Foreign Affairs and Trade in an effort to create pathways for all "Julie Chu" victims to be able to find birth families, have DNA stored for the future, and to support future adoptees who may come searching.
+She was unable to find her family through media.
+The Police facilitated Kimbra being able to meet and talk with Julie Chu and another accomplice, Mrs Chen, but neither were able to provide details that could help Kimbra to find her family.
+One takeaway from this trip was that it became probable that Kimbra is likely of Indigenous Taiwanese heritage, also compounding complexities in the search efforts.

 In July 2023, Kuo Downing-Reese (郭慧如), an American flight paramedic, publicly appealed for help in finding her birth parents.
 She was believed to be one of the infants trafficked by Chu's network in the early 1980s.

 In July 2025, Vanessa Miles (王雯), a 45-year-old Australian woman, also traveled to Taiwan to look for her biological mother.
 Miles submitted a DNA sample to Taiwan's Criminal Investigation Bureau for matching with potential relatives.